-Throughout history, about 18,000 to 23,000 surnames had appeared in China; today, about 3000 to 4000 family names are commonly used.
+About 18,000 to 23,000 surnames have appeared throughout history; today, about 3000 to 4000 Chinese last names are commonly used.

 With the growth of the population, people developed "Shi" to further identify themselves, which included their fiefs, noble titles, political occupations, living places, professions, etc.